Contexter/Ensemble-Service/README.md

    - **Functional Prompt**:

      ```
      Generate a script named `generate_schemas.py` that will be placed in `/service/scripts/`.
-This script creates `/service/app/schemas/models.py` with Pydantic models corresponding to the schemas defined in the OpenAPI specification located at `/service/openapi3_1.yml`.
+This script creates Pydantic models in `/service/app/schemas/` corresponding to the schemas defined in the OpenAPI specification located at `/service/openapi3_1.yml`.
 Ensure that the models match the specification exactly, including field types and validations.
-The script should overwrite any existing `models.py` file and provide a confirmation message upon completion.
+The script should generate separate files for each model as appropriate, overwrite any existing files, and provide a confirmation message upon completion.
 The script should read the OpenAPI specification from the mounted volume inside the Docker container, referencing the path `/service/openapi3_1.yml`.
      ```

 4. **Authentication Dependencies**